 Penumbra: An Interdisciplinary Journal of Critical and Creative Inquiry, a peer-reviewed, online journal of Union Institute & University’s Ph.D. in Interdisciplinary Studies program, is seeking submissions for its next issue.
-We have instituted a rolling submission policy, but in order to be considered for the sixth issue (tentatively releasing in summer 2019),
+We have instituted a rolling submission policy; however, to be considered for volume eight the deadline is February 15, 2021.

 Penumbra aims to promote social change through theoretically informed engagements with concrete issues and problems.
-We publish socially engaged, innovative, creative, and critical scholarship, with a focus on ethical, political, and aesthetic issues in the humanities, public policy, and leadership.
+We publish socially engaged, innovative, creative, and critical scholarship, with a focus on ethical, political, and aesthetic issues in education, humanities, public policy, and leadership.

 Penumbra invites scholarship of all kinds, creative nonfiction, fiction, poetry, and visual works that address any aspect of the journal’s mission and scope.
 We seek submissions from graduate students, junior scholars, and emerging artists, in addition to more established critical and creative voices.
-All submissions undergo double-blind peer review.
+All submissions undergo a double-blind peer review.

 We do not accept previously published work.
 Simultaneous submissions are acceptable, but the editors should be notified immediately upon a work’s acceptance for publication elsewhere.

-Submit two Word attachments.
-In the first document, include the title of the work, author name(s), email(s), brief bio(s), and a 200-250 word article abstract in the first document.
-In a second document, submit the article for consideration.
-Author name(s) should not appear anywhere on the manuscript in compliance with our double-blind peer-review process.
+To have the scholarly paper & creative works considered for publication, complete the Submissions Form.
+The form requires the title of the work, author name(s), email(s), a brief bio(s), and a 200-250 word abstract.
+The submission for consideration will need to be uploaded to the form.
+Please note, the author name(s) should not appear anywhere on the manuscript in compliance with our double-blind peer-review process.

 Submit as Microsoft Word compatible documents (do not submit PDFs).
 Article manuscripts should be double-spaced and between 4,000 to 6,000 words in length.
-Please follow MLA guidelines for in-text citations and bibliography.
+Please follow the Chicago Manual (Author-Date Style) guidelines for in-text citations and bibliography.

 Submissions may include a maximum of five poems or flash prose works; a single short story or novel chapter of no more than 6,000 words; or creative non-fiction prose of up to 6,000 words.
 Submit as Microsoft Word compatible documents (do not submit PDFs).
 Interdisciplinary text-based works in non-traditional formats are also acceptable.
 Please query the editors at firstname.lastname@example.org regarding text-based projects that do not meet our submission requirements.